mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 mathematics: a framework for LLMs to self-construct the scaffolding they need to guide themselves to their correct goal.

-I do _not_ believe that "correctness at generation-time" is a plausible goal, not today in 2026, and maybe not ever.
+I don't believe that "correctness at generation-time" is a plausible goal, not today in 2026, and probably not any time soon.
 Motion towards correctness is asymptotic.
 You might get close enough sometimes, but the long tail of correctness is...long.
 Even the most full-vibed frontier-model projects have [large suites of tests][bun] that exist to guide the agent.
 My bet is that